MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 ## Design:

 ### Design Choices
-<p> The company itself is a company with a wide target audience, and with this in mind I wanted to create a site that was accessible to everyone regardless of their technical ability, and ability to operate a computer.
+<p> The Harry Potter multiverse (both books and mives) itself is a multiverse with a wide target audience, and with this in mind I wanted to create a site that was accessible to everyone regardless of their technical ability, level of english, and ability to operate a computer.
 I wanted all designs to be simplistic, the navigation to be logical and seamless and for the accessibility to be a primary concern. </p>

 ### Colour

-  <p>The color scheme that I have used throughout the website is taken directly from the brand guidelines that were available to be as a member of the organisation.
-To verfiy the contrast in colours were accessible I tested them on WebAIM which they all passed as readable. </p>
+  <p>The color scheme that I have used throughout the website is taken directly from the brand guidelines that were available online.
+I used the following site to get the color scheme: https://www.qualitylogoproducts.com/blog/harry-potter-color-schemes/ .
+The colors here are used throughout the site on eachpage and interaction. </p>

 <details><summary>Colours and Brand Guidelines</summary>
   <img src="assets/images/mdrc-brand-guidelines.png"></details>